Henrywintersun/airbnb-clone-project/README.md

 .
 A property can have multiple reviews from different users.
 #### .
 Booking <-> Payment:
 .
 Each booking should have one associated payment.

+## Feature Breakdown
+### User Management
+Handles user registration, login, authentication, and profile management.
+It ensures users can securely access and manage their accounts, whether they are guests or hosts.
+### Property Management
+Allows hosts to create, update, and delete property listings with detailed descriptions, pricing, and phostes.
+This feature forms the core of the platform by enabling the listing of rentable spaces.
+### Booking System
+Enables guests to search for properties, make bookings, and manage reservationis.
+It handles availability checks, booking confirmations, and ensures a smooth reservation process.
+### Review and Rating System
+Lets users leave reviews and ratings for properties they have stayed at.
+This promotes transparency, trust, and helps future guests make informed decisions.
+### Payment Integration
+Facilitates secure payment processing for bookings through trusted third-party services (e.g., Stripe or PayPal).
+It ensures that transactions are seamless and that hosts receive payments efficiently.
+### Search and Filter Functionality
+Provides users with powerful search and filtering tools (e.g., by location, price, amenities).
+It enhances user experience by helping guests quickly find properties that match their preferences.
+### Notifications System
+Sends notifications for booking confirmations, payment status updates, and important platform messages.
+This keeps users informed and engaged throughout their journey.

 ## API Security
 To protect the platform, several key security measures are implemented